yunhuijang/MSR/README.md

 Copyright (c) 2023, blender-nlp

 ### Checkpoints
-We provide a few checkpoints due to the storage limit of anonymous github.
+We provide a few checkpoints due to the storage limit of anonymous GitHub.

-+ [MolT5-base-m2t] output/molt5-base-m2t
++ [MolT5-base-m2t] output/chemt5-small-m2t
-+ [ChemT5-base-t2m-reason] output/chemt5-base-t2m-reason
++ [ChemT5-base-t2m-reason] output/chemt5-small-t2m-reason
-+ [ChemT5-base-t2m-answer] output/chemt5-base-t2m-answer
++ [ChemT5-base-t2m-answer] output/chemt5-small-t2m-answer

 ### Finetuning
 You can use the script in script/ for fine-tuning with our MolStructCoT.